 There are plenty of flipbook makers that fit into this category.
 But we’ll be looking at Fliphtml5 – perhaps the best-known application – for the sake of example today.

 If you want a visual look at how Fliphtml5 animations work, you can take a look at this video:

 What kind of animations can I put into my HTML5 flipbooks?

 If you watched the video, you’ll see the kind of animations you have available.
 All of them include move in effects, fade in, fade out, mouse click events and various other types of animation.
 These effects are taken right out of the jQuery library.
 Your flipbook software simply lets you tap into these within a few clicks.

-Here is a rundown of how these animations for your html5 flipbooks work:
+Here is a rundown of how these animations for your html5 flipbook jquery works:

 Elements you can animate

-In theory, you can animate any element you add into your flipbook.
+In theory, you can animate any element you add to your flipbook.
 This is possible through your flipbook maker software package – for example, fading in a video.
-That said, most of your animations will be text, images or other static visuals.
+That said, most of your animations will be text, images, or other static visuals.